-I love egg free and dairy free baking around Christmas as I can prepare tons of cookies 3 weeks in advance, store in my cookie jar.
+You can prepare those gingerbread cookies up to 2 weeks before Christmas and store them in my cookie jar.
 That recipe has a strong gingerbread flavor so store them separably or they will pass their flavor to the other cookies.
-I decorate my cookies using sugar free powdered erythritol and almond milk, it is also a great frosting recipe that store for a very long time without changing in flavor.

 Preheat oven to 180C (350F) and line two cookie baking sheets with parchment paper.
 Set aside.

-In a small mixing bowl, add chia seed and water.
+If you are vegan and don't want to use an egg, add chia seed and water in a small bowl.
 Stir.
 Set aside 10 minutes until it forms a gel.

 In another large mixing bowl, combine the dry ingredients.
 Stir to combine the spices flavors.

-Add the chia seed gel into the dry ingredients along with melted coconut oil and vanilla extract.
+Add the egg (or chia seed gel if keto vegan) into the dry ingredients along with melted coconut oil, mollasse (optional!) and vanilla extract.

 Combine with a spatula first, then use your hands and knead the dough until it comes together.

-Use a gingerbread man cookie cutter shape to cut out cookies into the rolled dough.
-My tips, use a small knife or spatula to lift up the shaped cookie, place on the prepared baking cookie sheets.
+Use a gingerbread man cookie cutter shape to cut out 12 cookies.
+My tips, use a small knife or spatula to lift up the shaped cookie, place onto the prepared baking cookie sheets.

 Remove from the oven, cool down 5 minutes on the baking sheet then gently transfer into a cooling rack .
 I recommend using a spatula that you slide under each cookies to transfer them gently.
 They will look soft and that is ok!
 They will firm up with time.
-Cool down at least 20 minutes., but be patient the cookies will get very crunchy with time!
-Trust me after 5 hours you won't believe how crunchy and flavorsome they get!
+Cool down at least 20 minutes.
+Be patient the cookies will get very crunchy with time!
+Trust me after few hours you won't believe how crunchy and flavorsome they get!
 The gingerbread flavor will also enhance after 24 hours.

-Combine sugar free icing powder with almond milk until it forms a white paste.
+Combine sugar free icing powder with almond milk and guar gum until it forms a white paste.

 Use a pipping bag to pipe shapes on the cookies.